 - Encourage community-based sentences and alternatives for youth who commit non-violent offences, such as compensation or restitution to the victim; community service or probation; police warnings or police cautions; referral to community programs or a “family group conference” that may involve the young person, victim, parents, community agencies or professionals.

 - Require police to consider informal alternatives before laying charges; and allow provinces-territories to require the Crown counsel to screen charges before they are laid against a youth.

-- Give provinces-territories more flexibility in moving youth who reach adult age.
-A maximum of 20 would be established as the limit for the youth justice system, but the legislation would permit provincial authorities to retain an offender in the youth system beyond this age, if appropriate.
+- Give provinces and territories more flexibility in moving youth who reach adult age.
+A maximum age of 20 would be established as the limit for the youth justice system, but the legislation would permit provincial authorities to retain an offender in the youth system beyond this age, if appropriate.

 CLICK HERE FOR A